-Transformational leadership is seen on all continents, is practiced in many contexts.
-For example, entrepreneurs must function as transformational leaders to transform a small business into a large one.
+Transformational leaders are seen on all continents and practiced in many contexts.
+For example, entrepreneurs must function as transformational leaders to grow a small business into a large one.

-One characteristic of the great transformational leaders is the ability to inspire.
+One characteristic of great transformational leaders is the ability to inspire.
 They just don’t know how to bore and snore.
-Perhaps its because they know how to appeal to your why.
+Perhaps it’s because they know how to appeal to your why.

 Alexander The Great